Liam Napier: No evidence Black Caps are true contenders after loss at Lord's

 Unfortunately the Black Caps could not rise for the occasion, delivering an anticlimax on the grand stage.

 The Black Caps let that dominant position slip with three dropped catches and a lack of killer instinct proving costly.
-They then meekly crumbled with the bat, as has been the case far too often already at this World Cup.
+On a difficult surface they then meekly crumbled with the bat, as has been the case far too often already at this World Cup.

-Like unsuccessfully chasing the ball down the 2.5 metre Lord's slope, a match that began so promisingly gradually moved beyond the Black Caps with each passing deliver.
+Like unsuccessfully chasing the ball down the 2.5 metre Lord's slope, a match that began so promisingly gradually moved beyond the Black Caps with each passing delivery.

 Kiwis that arrived dressed in beige, grey or black shirts, a bottle of wine in one hand, hope in the back pocket, left deflated after witnessing another chance to qualify squandered.